 [Regulation 219D inserted in Gazette 18 Jan 2008 p.
 152.]

 219E.
-Reduction of Member’s interest to be apportioned
+Member in 2 or more schemes, effect of reduction on

 If a Member whose superannuation interest is reduced under regulation 219C(b) is a member of 2 or more schemes, the reduction is to be apportioned proportionately between the Member’s superannuation interests in each scheme in which he or she is a member, unless the splitting instrument provides otherwise.